OmniMMI/OpenOmniNexus/README.md

 ### CLI Inference

-We demonstrate a usage example for our [OpenOmni-7B-Qwen2-Omni](https://huggingface.co/ColorfulAI/OpenOmni-7B-Qwen2-Omni) model, which is fine-tuned from LongVA using VoiceAssistant (100K) for 4 epochs.
+We demonstrate a usage example for our [OpenOmni-7B-Qwen2-Omni](https://huggingface.co/ColorfulAI/OpenOmni-7B-Qwen2-Omni) model, which is fine-tuned from LongVA using VoiceAssistant (100K).

 ```python
 import os